Tutorial | Automation scenarios#

 You may also want to review this tutorial’s associated concept article.

-For those interested, this tutorial also includes optional exercises for SQL triggers, metrics, and checks.
-To complete these, you’ll also need a supported SQL connection.
+For those interested, this tutorial also includes an optional exercise for SQL triggers.
+To complete this, you’ll also need a supported SQL connection.

 Create the project#